-The broadcasting career of Peter Williams can trace its origins to a childhood involving rugby, cricket, and golf.
-Geraldine-born, and growing up in small towns around the South Island — he was the son of two primary school teachers — sport was his "number one hobby: playing it, following it.”
-Like Keith Quinn, Williams sometimes thumbed through old cricket almanacks for fun, only to be told he was wasting his time.
+The origins of Williams' broadcasting career can be traced to a childhood of rugby, cricket, and golf.
+Born in Geraldine, he grew up in small towns around the South Island.
+He was the son of two primary school teachers, and sport was his "number one hobby: playing it, following it".
+Like fellow sporting veteran Keith Quinn, Williams sometimes thumbed through old cricket almanacs for fun, only to be told he was wasting his time.
 He also played golf.
 At Waitaki Boys High School in Oamaru he won an award for a match-saving cricket innings, and had a lead role in play An Inspector Calls.

 His broadcasting career began in Painted Post, a village in upstate New York.
-Williams spent his final year of high school there on an American Field Service scholarship.
-After guesting one Saturday morning on the school radio station, he soon became a regular contributor.
-Returning home in time to miss the start of university, he got a job with Dunedin radio station 4X0 (now More FM).
-Williams was 18.
-In early 1973 he joined the NZBC as a trainee general announcer, and went on to do time as a DJ, newsreader and sports reporter in Masterton, Blenheim, Invercargill and Christchurch, before working fulltime at Radio New Zealand Sport.
+Williams spent his final year of high school there, on an American Field Service scholarship.
+After guesting one Saturday morning on the school radio station, he soon became a regular.
+Returning home at age 18, he narrowly missed the chance to start the university year; instead he got a job with Dunedin radio station 4X0.
+In early 1973 he joined the NZ Broadcasting Corporation as a trainee general announcer, and did time as a DJ, newsreader and sports reporter in Masterton, Blenheim, Invercargill and Christchurch.
+Then he joined Radio New Zealand Sport.

-In 1979 he scored a job as a sports anchorman and commentator with TVNZ, after Phillip Leishman went overseas.
-Williams can still remember the names of team-members from a league test in Carlaw Park from his first day on the job: 21 July 1979.
-For the next 13 years Williams was full-time for TVNZ, much of it as an anchor on Saturday show Sport on One (later One World of Sport).
-The job was quite seasonal: “it was like being a freezing worker" — busy at some periods, but with "an awful lot of downtime".
+In 1979 he scored a job in television as a sports anchorman and commentator, after Phillip Leishman went overseas.
+Decades later, Williams could still remember the names of team-members from a league test in Carlaw Park on his first day in the job: 21 July 1979.
+For the next 13 years Williams was working full-time for state television.
+Much of it was spent as an anchor on epic Saturday show Sport on One (later One World of Sport).
+The job was seasonal.
+"It was like being a freezing worker" — busy at some periods, but with "an awful lot of downtime".

-Ironically Williams found his television work getting a lot busier thanks to another offer from radio.
-TVNZ management were not impressed by his proposal to continue anchoring rugby for television, while working for Radio New Zealand during the cricket season.
-After initially being shown the door, Williams reapplied to become a sports reporter, covering Wellington for One Network News.
-He later wrote that the change opened his eyes to news.
-The new job taught him to write concisely for the shorter timeslot, constructing stories for maximum impact.
+Williams found his life getting far busier thanks to an offer from radio.
+TVNZ's management were not impressed by his proposal to continue anchoring rugby for television, while working for Radio New Zealand during the cricket season (Kiwi cricket legend Richard Hadlee has described Williams' commentating as "forthright ... fair and balanced").
+Initially he was shown the door, but then reapplied to become a sports reporter, and covered Wellington for One Network News.
+The change helped open his eyes to news; it taught him to write concisely for the shorter time slot, and construct stories for maximum impact.

-In a 1990 Listener interview Williams talked about being proudest of doing extended stints at the Commonwealth Games — mixing live interviews, events and prerecorded coverage for four or five straight hours on air.
+In a 1990 Listener interview, Williams mentioned his extended stints at the Commonwealth Games as being the proudest achievement of his career — mixing live interviews, events and prerecorded coverage for four or five straight hours on air.
 "That, to me, is the most fulfilling challenge professionally.
 Unlike most other TV disciplines you really have no chance to rehearse."